List of criminal organizations in DC Comics: Strike Force Kobra

 Kobra researched every villain that ever fought Batman and how they each acquired their respective powers.
 After obtaining some test subjects, Kobra had his researchers use this information to transform them into Strike Force Kobra.
-The members consist of Clayface IV, Elemental Woman, Planet Master II, Spectrumonster, and Zebra-Man II.
+The members consist of Clayface, Elemental Woman, Planet Master, Spectrumonster, and Zebra-Man.
 Kobra sent them to fight the Outsiders and infiltrate Stagg Enterprises.
 During the resulting fight, Spectrumonster was destroyed and the rest of Strike Force Kobra was defeated by the Outsiders and arrested by the police.
-During the Infinite Crisis storyline, Strike Force Kobra members Planet Master II, a somehow-revived Spectrumonster, and Zebra-Man II appear as members of Alexander Luthor Jr.'s Secret Society of Super Villains where they are seen during the Battle of Metropolis.
+During the Infinite Crisis storyline, Strike Force Kobra members Planet Master, Spectrumonster, and Zebra-Man appear as members of Alexander Luthor Jr.'s Secret Society of Super Villains.

-Kobra would later form a second incarnation of Strike Force Kobra led by his cult member Lady Eve and consisting of Dervish, Fauna Faust, Syonide IV, and Windfall.
-When this version of Strike Force Kobra was defeated by Eradicator's incarnation of the Outsiders even after the death of the fourth Syonide, Lady Eve called Kobra for help only for him to tell them to surrender.
-This action caused a strain between Kobra and Lady Eve.
+Kobra would later form a second incarnation of Strike Force Kobra led by Lady Eve and consisting of Dervish, Fauna Faust, Syonide, and Windfall.
+When this version of Strike Force Kobra was defeated by Eradicator's incarnation of the Outsiders, Eve called Kobra for help only for him to tell them to surrender.
+This action caused a strain between Kobra and Eve.

+Sunderland Corporation

+Founded by General Avery Sunderland, the Sunderland Corporation was a ruthless conglomerate connected to the Defense Department Intelligence (DDI).
+Sunderland's daughter Constance as well as Alan Windsor were among upper management.

+Super Enemies

+An evil equivalent of the Super Friends from a parallel Earth.

+Super Family

+The evil equivalent of the Marvel Family in Justice League: Crisis on Two Earths which included Superwoman, Captain Super, Uncle Super, and Captain Super Jr.

+Super Foes

+The original Super Foes formed in opposition of the Super Friends and consisted of Toyman, Penguin, Poison Ivy, Cheetah, and the Human Flying Fish and junior members Toyboy, Chick, Honeysuckle, Kitten, and Sardine.

+A later version was a Bizarro version of the Super Friends with Bizarro versions of Aquaman (Aquazarro), Wonder Woman (Bizarra), Batman (Batzarro), Apache Chief, Flash, Hawkman (Hawkzarro), Gleek, Winder Twins (Wunder Twinz), Green Lantern (Yellow Lanturn), and Black Vulcan.

+Super-Villains

+When Sportsmaster wanted to prove to Huntress that evil could triumph over good, he assembled the Super-Villains to face Earth's heroes in a game of baseball.
+His team consisted of Lex Luthor, Joker, Weather Wizard, Doctor Polaris, Tattooed Man, Chronos, Matter Master, and Felix Faust with Amazo as the umpire.

+Super-Villains in other media

+The concept of a heroes vs. villains game of baseball was adapted for Batman: The Brave and the Bold in "Triumvirate of Terror!", where the Legion of Doom faced the Justice League International.
+Therein, Lex Luthor, Joker, Cheetah, Weather Wizard, Clock King, Chronos, and Felix Faust made up the team, with Amazo as the umpire.

+Superior Five

+A homage to the Inferior Five, the Superior Five are Jongleur, Splitshot, Lagomorph, Hindenberg, and Tremor.